Potential Energy Surface Scanning

 | relaxed | Optimizes all degrees of freedom except the scanned coordinates at each scan point.
 Produces a minimum-energy path along the scan coordinate. | Torsional profiles, bond dissociation curves, conformational analysis. |

-| rigid | Freezes all coordinates at their initial values; only the scanned coordinate changes.
+| rigid | Moves the detected connected fragment as a rigid body to satisfy each target scan coordinate.
 No geometry optimization is performed. | Quick energy profiles, repulsive wall scans, initial survey of PES topology. |

 Input Example